mia-platform/documentation/docs/development_suite/user-feedback/give-feedback.md

 ![feedback modal](./img/feedback-cms-groups.png)

-To enable the view of the section on the Mia-Platform CMS where to manage the feedback it is necessary to add a new group within the groups collection under the "User Management" heading.
-By pressing the add button, create a group called "manage_user_feedback".
+To enable the view of the section on the Mia-Platform CMS where to manage the feedback it is necessary to add a new group within the "Groups" section under the "User Management" heading: by pressing the add button, create a group called "manage_user_feedback".
 There is no need to add anything else to other input fields.

 ![feedback modal](./img/feedback-cms-form.png)